-RCRG membership: Associate Professor Lesley Ferkins (Chair), Professor Patria Hume, Dr Doug King
+RCRG membership: Professor Lesley Ferkins (Chair), Professor Patria Hume, Dr Doug King

 RCRG e-Magazine editor: 2012-2016 Professor Patria Hume; 2017-2018 Associate Professor Nic Gill

-RCRG grants: Dr Matt Brughelli (Chair), Associate Professor Lesley Ferkins, Dr Doug King
+RCRG grants: Dr Matt Brughelli (Chair), Professor Lesley Ferkins, Dr Doug King

-RCRG web coordinator: Katie Dee (AUT SPRINZ research officer)
+RCRG web coordinator: Nicole Manuela (AUT SPRINZ research officer)

 RCRG media liaison: Susannah Dalton (AUT media), Ian Long (NZR)

-RCRG liaison with NZ Rugby: Dr Ken Quarrie (NZR), Associate Professor Nic Gill, Associate Professor Lesley Ferkins
+RCRG liaison with NZ Rugby: Dr Ken Quarrie (NZR), Associate Professor Nic Gill, Professor Lesley Ferkins

 RCRG liaison with NZ Rugby League: Dr Simon Mayhew (NZRL), Professor Patria Hume, Dr Doug King